proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-Certain common plotting tasks take a lot of work when using the default matplotlib API.
-The `seaborn`, `xarray`, and `pandas` packages offer improvements, but it would be nice to have this functionality build right into matplotlib.
+A few common plotting tasks take a lot of work using matplotlib alone.
+The `seaborn`_, `xarray`_, and `pandas`_ packages offer improvements, but it would be nice to have this functionality built right into matplotlib's interface.

 ..
    Matplotlib also has some finicky plotting issues